learn-co-curriculum/learn-expert-the-learn-ide/README.md

-# The Learn IDE
+# The Browser Learn IDE

 ![learn ide](http://i.giphy.com/ZHlGzvZb130nm.gif)

 ## What is It?

-The Learn IDE is a cross-platform application (OS X, Windows) that allows Learn users to (1) write code in a modern text editor (Atom) and (2) use a fully-configured Terminal, in a way that feels like local development but is, in fact, virtualized behind the scenes.
+The Browser Learn IDE is a cross-platform application (OS X, Windows) that allows Learn users to (1) write code in a modern text editor (Atom) and (2) use a fully-configured Terminal, in a way that feels like local development but is, in fact, virtualized behind the scenes.
 The application is our own custom fork of GitHub's Atom text editor, that adds to it a virtualized Terminal.

-Note: The Windows version must be installed on an administrator account.

-Ruth -TEST

 ## How Does It Work?